luukdv/color.js/README.md

 ## Options

-You can pass two arguments, an image and a configuration object.
+You can pass two arguments, an image and a configuration `object`.

 ### Image (required)